goglesquirmintontheiii/streamdeck-plus-software/README.md

 - left: triggered when you swipe left over a dial's icon, blocks screen's left event if set
 - right: triggered when you swipe right over a dial's icon, blocks screen's right event if set

+## actions (UNPUBLISHED BETA)
+You can make your own actions by making a new .json file in .streamdeck/actions

 # Planned features
 - Integrated spotify support - *I may not work on this for a while as I no longer use Spotify*
 - Icon picker